 A month after becoming the first lady of Delaware, Tracey left her job as a senior administrator at Wilmington Friends, after 15 years at the School, pointing to the “unique opportunity” presented for a partnership with John during his service as Governor.
 Prior to her work at Wilmington Friends, Tracey worked for 15 years on the staff of then-Senator Joe Biden—both in the District Office in Wilmington, Delaware, and on the Judiciary Committee staff during Senator Biden’s term as chairman.
 Tracey’s work focused on writing, with projects from correspondence and press releases to commemorative legislation and speech prep.

 Tracey has a B.A. from the University of Pennsylvania, where she earned summa cum laude and Phi Beta Kappa honors and received the Ronald J. Caridi Memorial Award for scholarship.
 She has served on the Board of Managers of the Downtown (Wilmington, DE) YMCA, the Board of Directors of the Delaware Historical Society, the Board of the Association of Delaware Valley Independent Schools (ADVIS); and the Publications Working Group of the Friends Council on Education.
-In 2017, Tracey became an honorary member of the Board of Delaware’s Fund for Women, and she looks forward to additional involvement with community groups.
+Tracey currently serves as an honorary Board Member of Delaware’s Fund for Women.

 Tracey and John have two sons, raised in the City of Wilmington.
 Sam, 22, is a recent graduate of Clemson University; and Jimmy, 20, is a junior at Tufts University.